msank00/api_in_r/README.md

 # Sample API in R

-This meta project consists of sample script which can be used to create machine learning API in `R` which includes separate template for creating preprocessing, traiing and prediction API along with logging and basic error handling facility.
+This repo is a small setup to quickly refactor your `R` machine learning script in production ready format via `REST API` service.
+The purpose of this meta project is to create `REST API` for your machine learning project in `R` and expose your model to the end user.
+The project contains ready-made script to create the below APIs in `R`:

+- `preprocessing`
+- `traiing`
+- `prediction`

+The user only needs to plug his original preprocessing, training and prediction logic as function.
+And then call the respective modules from the respective API functions.
+Currently to simulate the above three tasks, dummy code snippet is used, which the user will replace with his appropriate code.

+The code also implements basic `logging` facility for debugging purpose.

 # Package Information